Let’s Talk 800-627-3917

 Decide on a Standard or Serpentine Method

-Assess your current picking techniques to determine whether a standard or serpentine labeling model will best fit your operation:
+Assess your current picking techniques to determine whether a standard or serpentine labeling model best fits your operation:

-• Standard: The standard labeling model doesn’t necessarily consider picking techniques, which means pickers must go from location to location, often doubling back to previous locations to pick the correct product orders.
-In this case, you label aisles alphabetically and numerically, beginning from the first racking system.
+• Standard: the standard model does not necessarily account for picking technique, so pickers go from location to location, often doubling back to pick the correct orders.
+You label aisles alphabetically and numerically, beginning from the first racking system.

-• Serpentine: Under the serpentine model, pickers move from location to location, weaving up and down the aisles.
-This setup benefits warehouses with high volumes of SKUs or fast-moving inventory.
-With this labeling model, pickers can swiftly travel across the warehouse floor without doubling back to previous locations.
-Aisles are normally labeled alphabetically in this case – Units AA, AB for Aisle 1 and Units, BA, BB for Aisle 2.
+• Serpentine: under the serpentine model, pickers weave up and down the aisles without doubling back, which benefits warehouses with high SKU volumes or fast-moving inventory.
+Aisles are normally labeled alphabetically, for example Units AA, AB for Aisle 1 and Units BA, BB for Aisle 2.

 Digitize Your Warehouse

 Digital solutions like warehouse management systems (WMS) are crucial to warehouse organization and efficiency.
-Following a set organizational system for rack labeling matters, but even then, your WMS needs to work well with your organizational system.
+Following a set organizational system for rack labeling matters, but your WMS also needs to work well with that system.

-If you don’t already have a WMS, now is the time to integrate one into your warehouse.
-Not only will a WMS automate workflows, pick the best picking routes, and pinpoint errors early on, but it will also allow you to add advanced technologies to your warehouse.
+If you do not already have a WMS, now is the time to integrate one into your warehouse.
+A WMS automates workflows, picks the best routes and pinpoints errors early, and it lets you add advanced technologies to your warehouse.
+For the full rollout sequence, see our guide to implement barcodes in your warehouse.

-Embrace QR codes and RFID or NFC tags to remove manual effort, improve accuracy, and free your employees to focus on more value-added tasks.
-It’s no wonder that 83% of warehouses already have a WMS in place.
+Embrace QR codes and RFID or NFC tags to remove manual effort, improve accuracy and free your employees for more value-added tasks.
+Warehouses running a WMS average 99.5% order fulfillment accuracy versus 92% without one (Aberdeen Group), so it is no surprise that adoption keeps climbing.

 Choose the Best Warehouse Labels